neondatabase/website/content/docs/manage/backups.md

 ## Built-in backups with Neon's point-in-time restore feature

 By default, Neon keeps a 7-day history allowing you to restore your data to a particular date and time or Log Sequence Number (LSN).
 For Neon [Free Tier](/docs/introduction/free-tier) users, the 7-day history period is fixed.
 [Neon Pro plan](/docs/introduction/pro-plan) users can configure Neon to retain up to a 30 days of history.
 With this backup option, no action or automation is required.
-A data history is always available.
 You can quickly restore your data to a past state by creating a database branch.
-This feature is referred to point-in-time restore (PITR).
+This feature is referred to [Point-in-time restore](/docs/introduction/point-in-time-restore).

-For information about creating a point-in-time restore branch, see [Branching — Point-in-time restore (PITR)](/docs/guides/branching-pitr).
+For information about creating a point-in-time restore branch, see [Branching — Point-in-time restore](/docs/guides/branching-pitr).

 ## pg_dump